Duffleman/dflimg/README.md

 ## client/cli

 A CLI tool that allows you to upload files to the above server!
-More information on this soon.

 ### Install